AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/custom-events.md

 ## Handle custom events

 Custom events are supported for the Adobe Experience Platform only.
-Custom data is not forwarded to Adobe Commerce dashboards and metrics trackers.
+Custom data will not be forwarded to Adobe Commerce dashboards and metrics trackers.

+For any `custom` event, the collector:

+- Adds`identityMap` with `ECID` as a primary identity
+- Includes `email` in `identityMap` as a secondary identity _if_ `personalEmail.address` is set in the event
-For any `custom` event, the collector adds a `personId` (`ecid`) to `customContext` and wraps an `xdm` object around it before forwarding to the Edge.
+- Wraps the full event inside an `xdm` object before forwarding to the Edge

 Example: